 There is no history of thyroid cancer in my family, and I lead a healthy lifestyle.
 I run marathons, am a certified yoga instructor and I eat healthy fresh food.
 So I asked myself what any person fighting cancer does: why me?

 While it is hard for any of us battling cancer to know exactly what caused our particular case, I have learned about major cancer prevention steps we are failing to take in this country.

 Chemicals used in consumer products in the United States are virtually unregulated.
 The result is that toxic chemicals linked to cancer and thyroid and hormone disruption are found in our homes, couches, cooking pans, lotions and perfumes.
-We have to take action.

 Cancer in young adults is on the rise and in the last two decades, thyroid cancer has risen significantly.
 Even in my small circle of friends, I know three women who have been affected.
 Many of unregulated chemicals are linked to cancer and thyroid problems, and yet our current system allows them on to the market and into our homes.